Hadoop – Schedulers and Types of Schedulers

 As we told you it is similar to Capacity Scheduler but the major thing to notice is that in Fair Scheduler whenever any high priority job arises in the same queue, the task is processed in parallel by replacing some portion from the already dedicated slots.

-- Resources assigned to each application depends upon its priority.
+- Resources assigned to each application depend upon its priority.

-- it can limit the concurrent running task in a perticular pool or queue.
+- it can limit the concurrent running task in a particular pool or queue.

 Disadvantages: The configuration is required.